adentinger/AsteriskSingleUserSandbox/README.md

 Notes:

-- You will need the `ffmpeg` program in your `PATH` if you specify in the config file formats other than WAV (e.g. `VOICEMAIL_FORMAT=wav|ulaw`).
+- You will need the `ffmpeg` program in your `PATH` if you specify in the config file formats other than WAV (e.g. `SOUNDS_FORMATS=wav|ulaw`).
 On Ubuntu 18.04, I installed `ffmpeg` with the command `sudo apt install ffmpeg`.
 - Even though the `update.sh` script gives the impression that it can create a Docker container to run this project in, it's been a while that I tested it, so I'm not sure if it works.
 - The time range that Asterisk uses to go straight to voicemail past a certain time is the system's time, so make sure you have the correct timezone configured on your system.
 Run the `date` command to tell if that is the case.
 To change your server's timezone, use the server's GUI if you have a GUI installed, or run a command to do so.
-Under Ubuntu 18.04, I used `dpkg-reconfigure tzdata` to change my server's timezone.
+Under Ubuntu 18.04, I used the `dpkg-reconfigure tzdata` command to change my server's timezone.